Skip to main content

 Regulation (EU) 2016/679 of the European Parliament and of the Council, of April 27, 2016, relating to the protection of natural persons with regard to the processing of personal data and the free circulation of these data and by which Directive 95/46/EC, General Data Protection Regulation, is repealed, providing that those responsible and in charge of processing personal data must appoint a Data Protection Officer in the cases that the Regulation itself establishes, as well as in other cases. in which the legislation of the Member States also considers it mandatory.

-The Tax Agency has a Tax IT Security and Control Commission created by the Resolution of January 26, 1998 of the Presidency of the State Tax Administration Agency, which created sectoral security and control commissions in all areas and regulated the composition, functions, operating rules and monitoring of the actions of the sectoral commissions.
+The Tax Agency has a Tax Information Security and Control Commission created by the Resolution of January 26, 1998 of the Presidency of the State Tax Administration Agency, which created sectoral security and control commissions in all areas and regulated the composition, functions, operating rules and monitoring of the actions of the sectoral commissions.

-The Tax IT Security and Control Commission directs and verifies the adaptation plan of the Tax Agency to the new Regulation.
-Among the decisions adopted by said Commission within the scope of the adaptation plan is that of appointing as Data Protection Delegate the secretary of the Tax IT Security and Control Commission who, to develop In his work, he will have the support of the Commission itself to cover all the functions required of him in that position.
+The Tax Information Security and Control Commission directs and verifies the Tax Agency's plan to adapt to the new Regulations.
+Among the decisions adopted by the Commission within the scope of the adaptation plan is that of appointing the secretary of the Commission for Security and Control of Tax Information Technology as Data Protection Delegate who, in order to carry out his work, will have the support of the Commission itself to cover all the functions required of such a position.

 Contact details:

-Data Protection Delegate of the Tax Agency
+Data Protection Officer of the Tax Agency

-Calle Santa María Magdalena, 16, 28016 Madrid
+Santa Maria Magdalena Street, 16, 28016 Madrid

 dpd@correo.aeat.es